vigetlabs/colonel-kurtz/docs/blockTypes.md

 Property  | Description
 --------- | -----------
 id        | A unique identifier.
-Assigned to a block when it is created label     | A display name given to the block type in the interface component | A React component used to edit a block of a given type types     | An array of other BlockType ids that may be created as children root      | Configures the BlockType to display in the menu unless specifically asked for using `types`.
-Defaults to true.
+Assigned to a block when it is created. label     | A display name given to the block type in the interface. component | A React component used to edit a block of a given type. types     | An array of other BlockType ids that may be created as children. root      | Configures the BlockType to display in the menu unless specifically asked for using `types`.
+Defaults to true. group     | When set, groups BlockTypes of the provided string name within the block menu selector.

 ## Creating Block Types